xibosignage/xibo-manual/source/en/tour_user_access.md

 ![QR Code](img/v4_tour_user_2fa_qrcode.png)

-Once enabled, on each login after entering the **Username** and **Password** you will be asked to provide the 6 digit **code** displayed in the Google Authenticator app to complete log in.
+Once enabled, after entering the **Username** and **Password** you will be asked to provide the 6 digit **code** displayed in the Google Authenticator app to complete log in each time.

 {tip}
 Ensure that your phone and server have the correct time and date to avoid errors.
-You will need to enter your password to verify any changes made to the Two Factor Authentication options.
+You will need to enter your password to verify any changes made to the **Two Factor Authentication** options.
 {/tip}

 ### Generate Recovery Codes